ib-bsb-br/treesheets/docs/HIERARCHY_SWAP.md

 7. **Return selection:** The function returns a `Selection` pointing to the promoted/merged tag at the target level.
 The caller re-applies the selection and refreshes layout/UI.

 ### Behavioral Notes
 - **Grid shape:** The operation only runs on 1×N or N×1 grids (checked before calling the algorithm).
-This keeps parent/child inversion unambiguous.
+This keeps parent/child inversion unambiguous and ensures `DeleteCells` can safely collapse rows/columns when null slots appear.
 - **Exact text match:** Matching is literal and case-sensitive (`Cell::FindExact`), so “Red” ≠ “red”.
+Hidden formatting (bold/italic) does not affect the match because only `text.t` is compared.
 - **Search order:** Because the search restarts after every promotion, newly merged structures can be processed in subsequent passes; order is depth-first within each child grid.
+This restart is why multi-match merges can happen within one keypress.
 - **Ancestor protection:** If an ancestor already has the same tag, `done` stops further promotions after that chain is processed to prevent cycling the same text upward forever.
-That means repeated-tag chains only promote once.
+That means repeated-tag chains only promote once, even when additional matches exist deeper in the tree.
 - **Merge semantics:** When the target grid already contains the tag, children from both structures are merged under the surviving tag cell.
-Subgrid merging preserves existing rows/columns as appended sibling rows.
+Subgrid merging preserves existing rows/columns as appended sibling rows, and `MergeTagAll` will recursively merge duplicate-tag grandchildren as well.
 - **Two-level hops:** Each keypress works against the selected cell’s grandparent grid, so very deep matches may need multiple presses to bubble all the way to the top-level grid where siblings live.
+The “press-count” tables below assume this two-level stride.
 - **Undo/redo alignment:** An undo point is established before running the algorithm; all structural edits (promote, delete, merge) live inside that single undo step.
+Redo will replay the full set of promotions, merges, and deletions.
 - **Selection stability:** The first promoted/merged cell at the target grid is returned as the new selection; subsequent merges do not change that pointer.
+This stability matters for keyboard users repeating swaps.
 - **Empty-shell cleanup:** Because `DeleteTagParent` prunes empty 1×1 ancestors, the final tree omits placeholder shells that lost all children during promotion.
+When the grid has multiple rows, empty rows are physically removed via `DeleteCells`.
 - **Grid ownership:** `ReParent` is called every time a grid is re-attached so parent pointers remain accurate for all transplanted children.
+This invariant is critical for subsequent operations such as copy/paste or further swaps.
+- **Shape preservation for bystanders:** Cells in the grandparent grid that do not contain a matching tag remain in place (apart from row removal when a null slot is deleted).
+Use this property to predict stable ordering of unrelated siblings.

 ### Implementation Walkthrough (annotated pseudocode)
 Below is an exact-structure pseudocode sketch that matches the current C++ implementation, including the restart logic: